 The stories Sean and his band tell in these 10 pieces are exceptionally diverse.
 There are elements of blues, rock, soul, jazz and improv in various combinations, adding in Celtic and west African song-forms, lyrics, melodic content and instrumental approaches, but all transformed in the process of development.
 From the funky metaphoric love song to a “Pineapple,” to moral fables about a lost baby elephant in “Esspi” and the presumptuous lord “Massana Cissé,” to the grinding out-rock/jazz interplay of “Scabies” and the spooky hospital lullaby “Dr. Sleepytime,” to the Irish/Malian duet “Noonbrews,” Stories to Tell kaleidoscopically refracts its participants’ cultures, talents and musical experiences into an ecstatic, intoxicating vision, one constantly supported by the energy and direction of Sean’s drumming.
 And New York, the symbolic melting pot where it all transpired, is paid homage to in the musical rollercoaster “NY.”

-The recording was creatively mixed to surround; heard in that format, the often complex instrumental and vocal interplay stands out in great detail even as the listener is immersed in the music.
+Stories To Tell was creatively mixed to 5 Channel Surround Sound.
+Heard in that format, the often complex instrumental and vocal interplay stands out in great detail even as the listener is immersed in the music.

 Sean Noonan’s Brewed by Noon